 Arch of Hadrian

-This triumphal arch was built to celebrate the arrival of Roman Emperor Hadrian to thank him for his benefactions for the city of Athens.
+This triumphal arch was built to celebrate the arrival of Roman Emperor Hadrian to thank him for his benefactions to the city of Athens.
 It actually once served as one of the seven gates that were used as a defense during the attack against the Albanian raiders.

-You’ll be able to see the two different type of inscriptions that are varied in the architrave – one reads “This is Athens, the ancient city of Theseus,” the second reads “This is the city of Hadrian and not of Theseus.”
+You’ll be able to see the two different types of inscriptions that are varied in the architrave – one reads “This is Athens, the ancient city of Theseus,” and the second reads “This is the city of Hadrian and not of Theseus.”
 The first one looks towards the Acropolis while the other faces the new city.
 The reason for this is because the arch lies on the ancient street that was the bridge between the old city of Athens, to the new Roman part of Athens (made by Hadrian).

-End your day by having dinner at and walking around one of the oldest neighborhoods in Athens where most of the streets are closed to pedestrians.
+End your day by having dinner and walking around one of the oldest neighborhoods in Athens where most of the streets are closed to pedestrians.
 It consists mainly of neoclassical houses, pedestrian streets, beautiful views, and much more.